-The Casitas Municipal Water District (MWD) has led a number of efforts to manage regional issues and conflicts in the Ventura River Watershed.
-To protect endangered species, Casitas MWD led a multi-agency effort to build a fish passage facility at the Robles Diversion Facility to assist endangered steelhead to travel further upstream in the Ventura River.
-Casitas MWD sought and received grant assistance from State and Federal agencies to help cover the \$8 million cost of the fish passage facility so that Casitas' water customers would not bear the total costs.
+The Casitas Municipal Water District (MWD) has led several efforts to manage regional issues and conflicts in the Ventura River Watershed.
+To protect endangered species, Casitas MWD led a multiagency effort to build a fish passage facility at the Robles Diversion Facility to assist endangered steelhead to travel further upstream in the Ventura River.
+Casitas MWD sought and received grant assistance from state and federal agencies to help cover the \$8 million cost of the fish passage facility so that Casitas' water customers would not bear the total costs.